leakyrelu/caarlos0.github.com/_drafts/2017-03-03-distributed-locks-redis.md

 }
 ```

-We looked up several Java Redis libraries, and decided to use Redisson,
+We looked up several Java Redis libraries, and decided to use [Redisson][],
 mostly because it seems more actively developed.
 Then, we created a JBoss
 module with it and all its dependencies (after some classloader problems),
 implemented the required interfaces and put it to test, and, since it